2

 With heavier bikes being less likely to wiggle or wobble during workouts.

-For some folks, technology might be the most important factor.
-If so, look for a bike that offers bluetooth connectivity to your favorite apps.
+For some folks, technology might be the most important factor – if so, look for a bike that offers bluetooth connectivity to your favorite apps.

 Not all bikes do, especially with budget models.